-And back in 2004, two absolute icons in their respective genres you may have heard of, rock legend Keith Richards and outlaw country pioneer Willie Nelson, teamed up for a duet of “We Had It All.”
+And back in 2004, two absolute icons in their respective genres you may have heard of before, rock legend Keith Richards and outlaw country pioneer Willie Nelson, teamed up for a duet of “We Had It All.”

 The song was written by Troy Seals and Donnie Fritts and originally recorded by Waylon Jennings for his 1973 Honky Tonk Heroes album.
-It peaked at just #28 on the U.S. Billboard Hot Country Singles, which is a crying shame, in my opinion.
+It peaked at just #28 on the U.S. Billboard Hot Country Singles chart, which is a crying shame, in my opinion.

 Waylon’s outlaw best friend Willie included a cover of it on his 2004 Outlaws and Angels live album, which is how the live performance by Keith and Willie came to be.

 Dolly Parton also included “We Had It All” on her 1984 album of covers The Great Pretender, and later released another remixed version of it as single from her 1986 Think About Love record.

 And in honor of Willie’s album release back in 2004, they filmed a special concert which featured guest performers singing duets with Willie on each song, and was later aired on cable television.